jw120/fcc-timestamp/README.md

 * DONE Add tests
 * Check date format output
 * Add / page
 * Add testing of server
-* Avoid lint errors in VS Code for duplicate // keys in package.json

-* Get to work on Heroku
-* Check heroku local to work in sub-tree

 ## Ways to run